rahulsingh34/rahulsingh34/README.md

 Jack of all trades Developer
 ----------------------------

-While I initally started with Automation and Web Development, I'm currently diving deeper into analytics and machine learning!
+While I initally started with Automation and Web Development, I'm currently diving deeper into Analytics and Machine Learning!

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [singh434rahul@gmail.com](mailto:singh434rahul@gmail.com)